Gamification: A Prominent Key for Success in Various Aspects of Life

-- Sets target for walking per week, depending upon your height and weight.
+- Sets targets for walking per week, depending upon your height and weight.

-- Counts the number of steps that you take each day.
+- Count the number of steps that you take each day.

 - A number of steps are synched as Kilometers that you walk each day.

-- Kilometers you walk are linked to calories you burn.
+- The kilometers you walk are linked to the calories you burn.

-- Calories you burn is linked to the weight you will lose.
+- The calories you burn are linked to the weight you will lose.